gvaldez0290/AutomatedTextTyper/README.md

 markdown
 Copy code
-# PyAutoGUI Keystroke Automation for Form Filling
+# PyAutoGUI Keystroke Automation for Form Filling in Google Forms and beyond

 ## Overview